philipbower122/docs/docs/visual-basic/programming-guide/language-features/strings/how-to-access-characters-in-strings.md

  [How to: Convert a String to an Array of Characters](../../../../visual-basic/programming-guide/language-features/strings/how-to-convert-a-string-to-an-array-of-characters.md)
  [Converting Between Strings and Other Data Types in Visual Basic](../../../../visual-basic/programming-guide/language-features/strings/converting-between-strings-and-other-data-types.md)
  [Strings](../../../../visual-basic/programming-guide/language-features/strings/index.md)

+## How to Change them directly
+Watch this space for more details.